pandirabhishek/pandirabhishek.github.io/content/posts/prompt-compression.md

 weight: 107
 ---

-With this blog I have started a journey findings techniques to make llms more effcient and the first topic which i want to discuss is Prompt Compression.
+With this blog, I have started a journey finding techniques to make LLMs more efficient, and the first topic I want to discuss is Prompt Compression.
 Prompt compression is a technique to shorten the input text (prompt) given to large language models (LLMs) while keeping the essential information intact.
 This helps LLMs process the prompt faster, reducing the time it takes to generate responses.
-Long prompts have several  challenges in natural language processing applications, such as slower inference, increased computation cost, and a negative , impact on user experience.
-Additionally, the context length, limit restricts model performance and application scenarios, so this creates a strong demand for reducing prompt length.
+Long prompts have several challenges in natural language processing applications, such as slower inference, increased computation cost, and a negative impact on user experience.
+Additionally, the context length limit restricts model performance and application scenarios, so this creates a strong demand for reducing prompt length.

 ---
 ## Introduction